'It's a struggle': Queue for hours to fill cars, refill gas bottles in Napier

 ”It’s a struggle.”

-Meanwhile, thunderstorms forecast for parts of the North Island could produce rates of 25-50mm an hour but pinpointing where they would take place “will be difficult”
+Meanwhile, thunderstorms forecast for parts of the North Island could produce rates of 25mm-50mm an hour but pinpointing where they would take place “will be difficult”.

 A severe thunderstorm watch was in place between 3pm to 10pm for Hawke’s Bay, Tairāwhiti Gisborne, Bay of Plenty, Rotorua and Taupō.